-The National Oceanic and Atmospheric Administration (NOAA) recently released its newest seasonal climate outlook — here’s what the next three months may look like in the Alamo City.
+The National Oceanic and Atmospheric Administration (NOAA) released its newest seasonal climate outlook — here’s what the next three months may look like in the Alamo City.

-Reminder: The first day of winter is on Thursday, Dec.
+Reminder: The first day of winter is on Saturday, Dec.
 21.

 Temperatures